EXPRESSIVE ARTS FOCUSING

 We learned from international renowned Focusing pioneers and teachers who developed a wide range of Focusing approaches:

-We use these methods
+We teach these methods

 Experiential Understandings: Focusing with the Arts

-Focusing Oriented Expressive Arts FOAT® - video 1 | video 2
+Focusing Oriented Expressive Arts FOAT® - video 1 | video 2 | video 3 | video 4

 by Laury Rappaport, PHD, MFT, REAT, ART-BC

 FOAT® is a mindfulness based approach for positive growth and change integrating Focusing and the Expressive Arts.
-FOAT® applications are supported
+FOAT® applications are supported by publications and research

 Experiential Collaging